Trey Lyles

-Trey Anthony Lyles (born November 5, 1995) is a Canadian professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+Trey Anthony Lyles (born November 5, 1995) is a Canadian-American professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
 He was drafted by the Utah Jazz following his freshman season at the University of Kentucky.
+He has also played in the National Basketball Association (NBA) for the Denver Nuggets, San Antonio Spurs, Detroit Pistons, and Sacramento Kings.

+Early life

+Lyles was born in Saskatoon, Saskatchewan to an American father and Canadian mother, and moved to Indianapolis, Indiana at the age of seven.

 High school career

 Entering his senior year of high school in Indianapolis, Lyles was ranked as one of the best high school basketball players in the U.S. and was recruited heavily by Kentucky, Indiana, and Louisville.
 Lyles originally committed to Indiana in September 2010 during his freshman year of high school, but then later decommitted in August 2012.
-Lyles signed a letter of intent on November 5, 2013 to play and study at the University of Kentucky.
+Lyles signed a letter of intent on November 5, 2013, to play and study at the University of Kentucky.

-During his senior year of high school, Lyles averaged 23.7 points, 12.9 rebounds and 3.5 assists and led Arsenal Tech to the IHSAA Class 4A State Championship game with a 63-59 victory over Lake Central.
+During his senior year of high school, Lyles averaged 23.7 points, 12.9 rebounds and 3.5 assists and led Arsenal Tech to the IHSAA Class 4A State Championship game with a 63–59 victory over Lake Central.
 Following the conclusion of his senior season, Lyles was voted Indiana Mr. Basketball over fellow high school seniors Trevon Bluiett, who signed to play at Xavier University and James Blackmon Jr. who signed with Indiana University.